pombreda/lepl/doc-src/manual/lepl5.0.rst

 In practice, however, this approach wasn't so useful.
 For example, there was no way to tell how far you are through the data.
-So in most cases (ie. using ``parse()``) Lepl constructed a wrapper that carried the string and the extra location information together, but which still looked sufficiently string-like for the matchers to work correctly.
+So in most cases (ie. using `parse() <api/redirect.html#lepl.core.config.ParserMixin.parse>`_) Lepl constructed a wrapper that carried the string and the extra location information together, but which still looked sufficiently string-like for the matchers to work correctly.

 This solved the problem of knowing where you were, but made the code more complicated.
 To avoid duplicating that complex code I used the same wrapper